 Every Thursday, Living planet brings you new episodes on environmental news and developments.
-This award-winning podcast talks deep into topics that affect the everyday life of people.
+This award-winning podcast talks deeply into topics that affect the everyday life of people.
 It is produced by Deutsche Welle, Germany's international broadcaster, and hosted by Sonya Diehn and Sam Baker.

 The stories told on this podcast keep its audience up-to-date on the state of the environs, address important protests, and investigate environmental concerns.
 We recommend that you listen to the "What's in our air?" and "Climate cause and consequence" environmental podcasts on any platform of your choice.

-Topping charts in the UK, Outrage, and Optimism, talks on channeling the outrage they see online and on the streets into positive optimism for environmental change.
+Topping charts in the UK, Outrage, and Optimism, talks about channeling the outrage they see online and on the streets into positive optimism for environmental change.
 It is a weekly show hosted by Global Optimism founders Tom Rivett-Carnac and Christiana Figueres and their long-time friend and collaborator Paul Dickinson.

 They start each show with a summary of what made them feel outraged that day and a debate on climate.
 In their second season, every episode aims to inspire you to realize that sustainability issues are being addressed globally.

-Muna Suleiman, a climate campaigner and host of Friends of the Earth “How to Save the Planet,” catches up with new guests on every episode of this podcast.
+Muna Suleiman, a climate campaigner and host of Friends of the Earth “How to Save the Planet,” catches up with new guests on every podcast episode.
 She talks about climate issues, how to look good sustainably, and lots more.

-Listening to these podcasts will give you an idea of how to make the climate change movement more inclusive.
+Listening to these environmental podcasts will give you an idea of how to make the climate change movement more inclusive.
 This show ponders some big and timely questions with guests to inform anyone concerned about a more sustainable future.

 We recommend that you tune in to the following podcasts on this playlist "The Environmental Impacts of Digital Technologies, with George Kamiya" and "Managing Flood Risk under Climate Change, with Carolyn Kousky.”
 The podcasts’ contents may tempt you to share insights from these two radio shows on your social media page.

 This weekly, hour-long environmental and science podcast airs on over 300 public radio stations in the United States of America.
 Many regard the show as influential in the environmental space.
 Tune in-ears ready to learn on NPR.

 Our favorite two podcasts from this are "How Systemic Racism Exposes Black Americans to Pollution and Extreme Heat" and "Animal City: The Domestication of America.”

 One way to deal with eco-anxiety is to fill your ears with recent episodes of this show.
 "Recycling is Good, But Not Good Enough" and "Retrain your Brain" are two episodes that can help you banish all negative thoughts.

 You can start by doing a few sustainable actions.
 Currently, in its second season, follow Kaylin as she tells some of her stories.
 This podcast helps you learn simple ways to incorporate positive practices that aid sustainability.

 It is a weekly podcast exploring sustainability topics.
 For example, "the necessity of overcoming our society's short-termism and discounting of future generations" and "the interesting role corporations play in solving - or inhibiting - sustainability.”
-Listening to these environmental podcasts will help you understand the roles some companies, the government, and individuals play in sustainability.

 Ashley Ahearn is an award-winning public media journalist and host of her Grouse podcast.
 She talks in season one about wildlife conservation and other issues endangering the environs in the west.